How Mortgages Work | Types, Rates, LTV Rules & More

 Interest-only mortgage

-With an interest-only mortgage, your monthly payments are only paying off the interest on your loan.
-You will still owe the amount you actually borrowed to buy the property and will need to pay it off at the end of the term.
+You will still owe the lump sum you initially borrowed to buy the property and will need a plan to pay this off separately at the end of the term.
 You can do this by remortgaging the property, using money from somewhere else (such as savings), or with the money you make when you sell it.

 Which is better?